josephxbrick/documentorganizer/README.md

 ## The page-title symbol

+Page titles are required by this plugin.
 Artboards that serve as pages of a section contain the page-title symbol instance, which displays the title of the page.
 The symbol must have a text override named `<pageTitle>`.
 It doesn't matter what the symbol itself is named.
 Placing this symbol on an artboard will make it show up as a page belonging to a section in the table of contents.

 <img src="/readme_images/page_title_symbol.png" width="380">